cjhuitt/blackjack-legacy-challenge/README.md

 commision falls into this category.
 Such bugs take top priority.
 Any other bugs are lowest priority, so you can work on them if you manage to fix all high-priority bugs _and_ implement all the feature requests.

+One more thing: The protocol used to communicate between the client and the server must remain backwards-compatible.
+It should be possible to connect any version of the client to any version of the server and use the features that are present in both.